kaokien/website/posts/Courage_notes.md

 ---
-title: 'Courage to be Disliked'
+title: 'Notes on Courage to be Disliked'
 date: '04-22-2022'
 tag: ['All']
 ---